drexlerd/Loki/README.md

 # Loki

+ATTENTION: Loki's testing framework is still very weak and Loki itself has not been tested in production yet.
+Therefore, we strongly advise against using it already.
+However, we are thankful for feedback, suggestions, and feature requests of all kinds.

 Loki is a modern C++ library for efficient syntactic and semantic parsing of PDDL files with exhaustive error handling to provide meaningful error messages to the user.
 Loki uniquely constructs PDDL objects across a whole class of problems over a common domain.

 ## Supported PDDL Requirements